-The security of public spaces, and educational spaces specifically, have had far too many drivers for innovation in security apparatus and systems in recent years.
+The security of educational communities have had far too many drivers for innovation in security apparatus and systems in recent years.
+In addition to tragic headline events, the growth of sporting events as revenue drivers and brand identity support run in the same tributary.
 Accordingly, we follow action in international electrotechnology standards because, as the Internet of Things rolls out, we find synaptic connection growth happening at warp speed.
 Products are changing; systems are changing and — of course — software/middleware/firmware is changing.
-Standardization solutions are elusive.
-It is wise for educational estate leaders and managers — and the expert agencies that support them — to be aware of developments in alarm and electronic security systems.

 Most of the innovation in alarm and electronic security systems is undertaken by multi-national industrial conglomerates with a synergistic relationship with consensus product development administered by the International Electrotechnical Commission.
-Today, we are on the receiving end of a public commenting opportunity presented by IEC Technical Committee 79; its landing page linked below:
+We are routinely on the receiving end of public commenting opportunity presented by IEC Technical Committee 79; its landing page linked below:

 – Access control systems;